vardianllc/vardianllc/README.md

- ## 👋 Hello, we're VARDIAN!
+ ## 👋 Hello, World!
-VARDIAN is a humble security company with the goal of helping organizations of all shapes and sizes from threats.
+We're VARDIAN!
+A humble security company with the goal of helping organizations of all shapes and sizes from threats.

 We're a small team, but we're also a group of passionate security practitioners looking to help.